Mach-34/aztec-state-channels/README.md

 4a. in a new terminal, run a local ethereum node: `anvil -p 8545 --host 0.0.0.0 --chain-id 31337`

-4b. in the original terminal window, in `PARENT_DIR/aztec-packages/yarn_project`, start the aztec sandbox service: `./aztec-sandbox/dest/bin/index.js`
+4b. in the original terminal window (should be in PARENT_DIR/aztec-packages), do `cd ./yarn_project/aztec/ && yarn start`

 5. Install the Aztec State Channels repository in a new terminal window 5a. in PARENT_DIR, run `git clone https://github.com/mach-34/aztec-state-channels && cd statechannel`